 Journal of the Society of Chemical Industry, July 31, 1889, pp. 528-530:

-the Roberts, Dale & Co. plant in Cornbrook and
+Roberts, Dale & Co. plant in Cornbrook and killed a

 Reproduction of "Report on the Circumstances Attending a Fire and Explosion at Messrs.
 Roberts, Dale & Co.'s Chemical Works,